-Those drains will be there with you for at least a couple weeks.
+Those surgical drains will be there with you for at least a couple weeks.
 My final 2 drains (I had 4 total – which I believe is the most common) were there for 4 weeks ugh.
 Which means you need easy access to the drains.
 Something to hold them together so they won’t get in the way and so you can also easily drain them out.

 After a major surgery which basically amputates a part of your body, you’ll be in a lot of pain.
 So putting on and taking off clothes is a hassle.
 Definitely need something you can easily slip on or something that someone can easily slip on and off for you.
-Therefore, you just want to be comfortable.
+Therefore, you just want to feel comfortable.

 My Post-Mastectomy Clothes

 As I mentioned earlier, my outfits post-mastectomy were not cute.
 Overall, I didn’t mind.
 I wore something that was lightweight and breezy (for all those hot flashes – thank you cancer side effects) yet very comfortable.
 I wore these type of pants.
-I also went to Target to wear these types of pjs (I also owned floral ones too) that have buttons.
+And I also went to Target to wear these types of pjs (I also owned floral ones too) that have buttons.
 Also, I went up a size so that there was room for my chest.

 However, when I finally got the okay to leave my house (I was basically bed-ridden and was restricted from doing anything) I did not like my clothing options.
 I couldn’t wear my normal button shirts because they wouldn’t fit.
 My chest was still swollen.
 The only option I had was my buttoned pj tops.
 And I had no where else to place my drains.
 I either let them just hang out on each of my sides or try to safety pin it to the inside of my top.
 But of course, you can still see the bulge of the drains.